esplito/coding-notes/testingjavascript/install-configure-and-script-cypress-for-js-web-applications.md

 Kent talks about the idea of using Cypress kind of as a Test Driven Development (TDD) tool, hence the title "Cypress Driven Development".

 >"If you've ever developed an experience where a user has to enter in seven pages of forms and then you get to the success page, and that's what you're developing is that success page, and it's a total nightmare to develop that because you have to type in all those form inputs, now you can just use Cypress to have that.
+>

- Type in all type in those form inputs automatically for you, you can get to that last page quickly, and use Cypress as your tool for development.
-The cool thing about this, is you have all of your development tools that you're used to having in regular Chrome because it is Chrome.
+>Type in all type in those form inputs automatically for you, you can get to that last page quickly, and use Cypress as your tool for development."

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ1OTE1NjU0LC0yMDQyNjExNzMxLDEzNz
+eyJoaXN0b3J5IjpbNTY1OTY5Mzc4LC0yMDQyNjExNzMxLDEzNz
 Q0NzUyMDcsNTc5MDIyOTU3LDEwODU5ODYyNjQsLTEwMTU0NTE5
 NTUsLTEzMjQ0NjYwNTcsMTQ1NTg5NDA0MywxOTA4ODg2MzcxLD
 YzNDg3NTgwNl19